ArnavSinghal1218/Group-31-NLP/Data_Collection/README.md

 Appends the retrieved abstract, author list, URL, title, and article ID to the respective shared lists if successful.
 If get_abstract fails, adds the failed article ID to a separate list for tracking.

+4. Main Execution Block (if _name_ == '_main_':):

+Iterates through years 2013-2023.
+For each year:
+Sends a request to the PubMed API to search for articles containing the term "intelligence" within that year's publication range.
+Parses the JSON response to extract a list of article IDs.
+Creates a Pool of worker processes for parallel execution.
+Initializes a manager object to create shared data structures (lists) accessible by all processes.
+Fetches abstracts for the retrieved IDs in parallel using pool.starmap and the get_abstract_multiproc function.
+After processing all years:
+Filters the retrieved abstracts to include only those containing the term "intelligence" in their lowercased text.
+Saves the valid abstracts, author information, URLs, titles, and article IDs to separate JSON files for each year.
+Saves failed article IDs to separate JSON files for each year.
+Cleans up the shared data structures for the next iteration.
+Closes and joins the worker pool to ensure proper termination.